-- Spirituality/religion There are lots of church men’s groups out there and even the common, non-religious man’s groups are heavy in spiritual practices such as bowing, chanting and preying.
+- Spirituality/religion support group: There are lots of church men’s groups out there and even the common, non-religious man’s groups are heavy in spiritual practices such as bowing, chanting and preying.

 - Academic discussion groups: Lots of men’s support groups focus on less of their internal experience and more on academic topics like “masculinity”.

-- Weekend Retreats: Many men’s organizations offer weekend retreats, in-fact most do.
+- Weekend Retreat support group: Many men’s organizations offer weekend retreats, in-fact most do.
 The retreats often involve a lot of masculine exercises and rituals designed to “shake” a man out of his rut.

 - Paid vs. Free Men’s Circles: Some groups are free, others are paid, others charge thousands of dollars per year.
 Typically the more a group charges, the more committed the members are and the more structure you will find in the community and meetings (structure creates value).

-- Career support groups: Many men struggle to find their path with their career and purpose.
+- Career and work support groups: Many men struggle to find their path with their career and purpose.
 These groups are for them.